croquet/microverse/docs/Card.md

 ### `_layers`
 `Array<string>`

-Layers specifies how the card is treated when a special action is taken.
+The layers property specifies how the card is treated when a special action is taken.
 Typical value are as follows:

 * "walk": The avatar stays on the geometry of the card.
 * "pointer": The pointer action is enabled.